 The operational workflow follows these steps:

 Default thresholds (such as 0.5 in binary classification) often require customization for optimal performance in real-world applications.
+In practice, accepting the default 0.5 threshold is one of the most common mistakes in production ML systems.
 The effectiveness of these thresholds depends heavily on the specific use case, data quality, and business requirements.

 The following table illustrates how confidence thresholds operate across different application domains: